paxdotdev/pax/README.md

 4. Web target is leading edge — macos and ios build targets are maintained for architectural soundness, but are several features behind the web target, e.g. occlusion and clipping.
 We expect to continue prioritizing Web target development for the near term.
 For mobile / desktop targets at this milestone, we recommend wrapping Pax Web with a webview e.g. Tauri.

-## Current priorities

- - **Hosted version of Pax Designer** — so anyone can use Pax Designer in the browser without any terminals or code.
-This will also be the chassis for Pax Pro, our commercial collaboration service that makes it easy for non-developers to contribute visual changes to GitHub.

- - **Pax JavaScript** — bindings to JavaScript so you can write Pax with JavaScript instead of Rust

- - **Responses to feedback** & general functional & ergonomic improvements

-Our task tracker is private (Linear) but we are open to ideas for alternate solutions that can solve both productivity and visibility.

-We collaborate publicly on the [#contribution](https://discord.com/invite/Eq8KWAUc6b) channel of our community Discord — feel free to [drop in and chat.](https://discord.com/invite/Eq8KWAUc6b)

 ## Contribution

 Pax is open source and we welcome contributions.
 See [CONTRIBUTING.md](CONTRIBUTING.md)

+We collaborate publicly on the [#contribution](https://discord.com/invite/Eq8KWAUc6b) channel of our community Discord — feel free to [drop in and chat.](https://discord.com/invite/Eq8KWAUc6b)

 ## Why?